 - Economic Analysis

-Protecting Rental Housing and Tenants
+Rental Housing and Tenant Support

 The City has been exploring different municipal tools to protect and encourage the upgrading of Victoria’s large stock of pre-2000 market rental apartments.
 There are more than 16,700 apartment units housing a significant number of the City’s renters.
-With a vacancy rate of just 0.7%, the City needs to retain this large stock of older rental buildings.
-The City is moving forward with three intiatives to protect rental housing and support for tenants:

 - A Rental Energy and Seismic Upgrade incentive program will aim to improve energy performance and seismic upgrades to the City’s aging rental apartment buildings while retaining tenants.
 Council has directed staff to identify pilot projects for testing and further development of this incentive program.